MechSrini/Trng-demo-repo2/README.md

 # Contribution from Linux Laptop

-First contribution from Linux Laptop
+First contribution from Linux Laptop on Dec 2nd 2023